teamsnactsukuba/ev3-cgs-qe-ik-2/src/README.md

 ## Main files

-* Segment.rr: eliminate segment(s) which are not real affine varieties (手順 2)
+* Segment.rr: eliminate segment(s) which does not have real affine varieties (手順 2)
-    * segment(ZeroSet, NonZeroSet, Param, Ord): eliminate segment(s) which are not real affine varieties
+    * segment(ZeroSet, NonZeroSet, Param, Ord): Eliminate segment(s) which are not real affine varieties
-    * first(ZeroSet, NonzeroSet, Vari): 分割部のうち0とする部分からパラメータの値が明らかに求まる場合(変数の次数が偶数の場合)
+    * first(ZeroSet, NonzeroSet, Var): Eliminate a segment that does not have a real affine variety by detecting parameters = 0 contained in the affine variety (in the case degree of the term is even)
     * second(Set): In the case ZeroSet contains a univariate polynomial of degree 2
     * third(Set): In the case ZeroSet contains a univariate polynomial of degree > 2
     * union(A,B): A union B